How do we build artistic practices for sustainable fashion?

 Sale/Distribution

-• Prioritize local distribution, like distributing and selling nearby.
+• Prioritize local distribution, like selling nearby.

 • Experiment with direct-to-consumer or community sales to reduce inventory and storage.